8 Ways Your Drone Could Land You in Jail

 If you fly too close to a plane while it’s airborne, US law currently allows both hefty fines and jail sentences for endangering an aircraft.
 Canadian law is also very clear that there will be consequences of flying “in a manner that is or is likely to be hazardous to aviation safety”.

 There have been multiple instances of drones coming close to aircraft, although no major disasters yet.
-The video above shows a drone taking the tip off a jet’s wing, for example.
 If a drone hit the main body of an airplane, pilots believe that it could be sucked into the engine, break the fuselage, or crack a window.
 If multiple failures occur at the same time, a crash is possible.

 4. Flying a Drone Too High